cyberphone/doc/payments/review-secure-payment-confirmation.md

 Persuading banks to also support SPC appears to be a hard sale given the additional customer hassles and costs.
  </td></tr></table>

+In addition to stiff competition from established and more functional dedicated payment applications like ApplePay, AliPay, Swish, etc., the reliance on the Chrome browser will most likely slow down and limit adoption in the same way as it did for [PaymentHandler](https://www.w3.org/TR/payment-handler/).

+SPC lacks a "must have" feature; saving a click or redirect may not be enough to move the market.

 ## Unclear Branding
 Existing payment methods like PayPal®, are usually represented as icons/text in merchant checkout pages.